 State code in the wake of Hurricane Andrew in 1992 required that houses have to be built to withstand 120 mph winds.
 However, the Sand Palace was built to withstand about 240 to 250 mph winds as well as being elevated on tall pilings to allow a storm surge to pass underneath with little damage, Dr. Lackey explained.

 So how does one build a house able to resist Mother Nature's Category 4 monster winds?
-According to Lackey, he and his uncle chose to fortify their beachside home by building with the most resistant materials available, including NUDURA insulated concrete forms, or ICFs.
+According to Lackey, he and his uncle chose to fortify their beachside home by building with the most resistant materials available, including Nudura insulated concrete forms.

-"ICFs are an efficient alternative to conventional wood framing techniques that are solving major storm issues like what we saw in the case of the "Sand Palace" home during Hurricane Michael," explained Keven Rector at NUDURA, a leader in the insulated concrete forms industry.
+"ICFs are an efficient alternative to conventional wood framing techniques that are solving major storm issues like what we saw in the case of the "Sand Palace" home during Hurricane Michael," explained Keven Rector of Nudura.

 ICFs are designed to stay in place as a permanent part of the wall assembly.
 They have the advantages of concrete wall construction, and similarly, they can withstand extreme weather conditions such as strong winds, seismic forces, hurricanes, and tornados.
+ICFs build literally tornado-proof homes and are even incorporated into earthquake house designs.
 With this latest storm, ICFs have proven once again to be one of the strongest and energy-efficient wall systems used in residential and commercial construction.